operand/agency/README.md

 # Hypothetical Examples

-The following examples are not implemented, but are presented to give you additional ideas of ways that this API could be used.
+The following examples are not implemented, but are presented to give you additional ideas of ways that `everything` could be used.

 ```python
 Space([